 Despite governmental efforts to protect youth from tobacco advertising, the tobacco industry continues to use tactics to appeal to youth.
 Research indicates that nearly all adult smokers first try cigarettes before age 18, so it’s no surprise that youth are an important target of the tobacco industry.
 Learn more about their marketing tactics at the point of sale that target youth.
 The examples of executives targeting youths are numerous.
 In a 1998 RJ Reynolds memo titled, “The Importance of Younger Adults,” an executive outlined the need to retain young smokers.
 “Younger adults are the only source of replacement smokers,” he wrote.

 Where do kids today see tobacco advertising?
 Read how the tobacco industry uses stores near schools to target young adults as “replacement smokers,” and learn about how bans on POS advertising near schools can help counter this influence.

 Cigarettes aren’t the only harmful tobacco product on the market.
-Learn how cigars, little cigars, cigarillos, smokeless tobacco, dissolvables, e-cigarettes, and other tobacco products have grown in popularity with increased regulation of traditional cigarettes and what the POS policy opportunities are to regulate them.
+Learn how cigars, little cigars, cigarillos, smokeless tobacco, dissolvables, e-cigarettes, and other commercial tobacco products have grown in popularity with increased regulation of traditional cigarettes and what the POS policy opportunities are to regulate them.